How the Coronavirus Response Is Aided by Analytics

 2019-nCoV may be the most closely watched virus in the world at the moment.
 The virus, which causes a pneumonia-like illness that’s quite similar to the Severe Acute Respiratory Syndrome (SARS) outbreak 2003 that killed 800 people, appears to have jumped into the human biome at an exotic meat market in Wuhan, China, where delicacies like bats and snakes were sold to the public.

 But what makes 2019-nCoV dangerous is its ability to spread from human to human, and that’s how more than 17,000 Chinese citizens have gotten sick.
 However, before Chinese authorities could quarantine Wuhan and surrounding areas, infected individuals were allowed to travel around the world, and today individuals in 20 countries have been reported to be infected with 2019-nCoV, which the World Health Organization (WHO) last week declared a global health emergency.

-Today, public health officials around the world are an array of data analytic tools to battle this outbreak, including tracking where 2019-nCoV has already spread, how it’s spreading, and forecasting where it’s going next.
+Today, public health officials around the world are using an array of data analytic tools to battle this outbreak, including tracking where 2019-nCoV has already spread, how it’s spreading, and forecasting where it’s going next.

 Public health officials not only have more tools available to them today than they did in the past, but they have more data, according to Theresa Do, a biostatistician at SAS, a developer of analytics software.

 “There’s a lot of different data sources coming in and we’re leveraging a lot more sentinel data sources these days,” Do says.
 “We’re able to stream data in a lot faster.”

 The first step in documenting a new infection of 2019-nCoV or other disease is largely a manual effort and hasn’t changed.
 Case workers go out into the field and take notes with a pen and paper — hopefully while wearing a mask and gloves too.
 That first step, which is critical to get the count, hasn’t changed much.